Joseph Barboza: Turning government witness

 By 1966, he had a very turbulent position in the Boston underworld.
 He had been shot at while standing outside his home in Chelsea.
 The local authorities believed there had been other unreported attempts.
 Brimming with reckless power, he was not abiding to the traditional rules of La Cosa Nostra.
 One night he went into a nightclub that was paying Gennaro Angiulo for protection and demanded that the owner make payments to him as well.
 By mid-1966, the unrelenting attention from the law Barboza received from the authorities only made his standing in organized crime more tenuous.

 In October 1966, he came to terms with his falling-out with the organized crime element after he and three local hoodlums were arrested on weapons charges while cruising the Combat Zone in Boston.
 His accomplices were released on bail, but Barboza had his bail set at $100,000 (nearly one million dollars in 2025 money), which he could not afford.
-Nobody from the Patriarca crime family came down to post his bail and he heard that it was the Mafia family who tipped off the cops.
+Nobody from the Patriarca crime family came down to post his bail, and he heard that it was the Mafia family who tipped off the police.

 Two of his associates, Bratsos and DePrisco, went to raise Barboza's bail.
-Five weeks later, after raising $59,000 the pair were murdered in the Nite Lite Cafe by soldiers serving under Ralph "Ralphie Chong" Lamattina, who served in the crew of Ilario Zannino.
+Five weeks later, after raising $59,000, the pair were murdered in the Nite Lite Cafe by soldiers serving under Ralph "Ralphie Chong" Lamattina, who served in the crew of Ilario Zannino.
 After relieving them of their bail money, they stuffed their bodies in the back seat of Bratsos' car and dumped it in South Boston, hoping to throw blame onto the Irish gangs.
-However, a mob associate named Joseph Lanzi tipped the cops about the murder.
+However, a mob associate named Joseph Lanzi tipped the police about the murder.
 On April 18, 1967, he was murdered by Jerry Angiulo's enforcers Carmen Gagliardi, Frank Otero and Ben DeChristoforo.

 The FBI began diligent efforts to turn Barboza into an informant.
 In December, Joe Amico was murdered.
 The following month, after a ten-day trial, Barboza was sentenced to a five-year term at Walpole on the weapons charges.
 In the summer of 1967, Steve Flemmi met with Joseph and informed him that Gennaro Angiulo and his brothers had plans to murder him.
 In June 1967, Barboza turned FBI informant while imprisoned for murder, and eventually testified against Raymond Patriarca before becoming one of the first informants to enter the Witness Protection Program.
 The government told Barboza his wife and children would not be protected unless he agreed to testify.
 The government also promised to set him up in his own restaurant — and plastic surgery to change his appearance and further protect Barboza and his family — but it did not fulfill either of these promises.